gv1shnu/Nexus/README.md

 # Search Nexus

-Search Nexus is a flask-based application that allows users to perform searches across multiple search engines simultaneously and view the results in one place.
+Search Nexus is a desktop/web application that allows users to perform searches across multiple search engines simultaneously and view the results in one place.

 ## Features